Leadership insights on “Budgeting for Growth”

 Is the implementation of sophisticated HR systems only available to big companies who can afford expensive ERP systems?

 No, a web-based solution offered on the SAAS (software as a service) platform can quickly get you off the ground, needs no expensive maintenance costs and has low cost per employee, with flexible payment terms.
-You need not even plan for any budgets in advance.
+Optimizing budgets is easy without the need to plan in advance.

 A typical phased approach for implementation of such a solution was discussed and agreed upon by most organizations, as follows: